Learn More About Your Rights

 At age 18, you can vote!
-Find out when the next election is, learn about what the issues are, who is running, and where you vote.
-Contact you municipal clerk’s office if you need accommodations.
+Step 1: Register to Vote.
+Then find out when the next election is, learn about what the issues are, who is running, and where you vote.
+Contact your municipal clerk’s office if you need accommodations.
 Then vote!

 Do you need a work permit?
 If you are under age 18, you may need working papers in order to legally work.

 Voting, registering for the draft, disability benefits, health, money, where you live and work … these may all things to think about as you turn age 18 and become an adult.